How to get started

 Fix bugs

-You can fix any bug you found in the bug tracker and either send a patch to the Geany-devel mailing list or attach the patch directly to the concerning bug.
+You can fix any bug you found in the issue tracker and either send a patch to the Geany-devel mailing list or attach the patch directly to the concerning bug.
+If you have an account om GitHub, you may also fork us and open a pull request accordingly.

 Add new features

-Take a feature you found on the feature tracker and decide if it is a feature which should be implemented in the Geany core or if it is better that it is implemented as a plugin.
+Take a feature you found on the issue tracker and decide if it is a feature which should be implemented in the Geany core or if it is better that it is implemented as a plugin.
 If you're not sure, you can discuss this on the Geany-devel mailing list.
-When you have decided to implement the feature in the Geany core, go ahead and check out or update the current SVN trunk of Geany, implement your feature and send us a patch to the Geany-devel mailing list or attach a patch to the concerned request on the feature tracker.
+When you have decided to implement the feature in the Geany core, go ahead and clone or update the current Git master of Geany, implement your feature and open a pull request on GitHub.

 Write a plugin